For all queries contact:

 The IS exists to support and mobilise resources for councils and partners to deliver excellent services, improve outcomes and reduce inequalities.
 We provide a range of improvement support to councils and their partners to support a step change in productivity and efficiency, to support the delivery of improved outcomes and to support thinking about future resilience and sustainability.
 To achieve this we operate to the following principles:

-We deliver a range of products that are available to all councils, focused on data and analysis, digital public services, learning and development, knowledge management and collaboration and performance management and indicators.
+We deliver a range of products that are available to all councils, focused on digital public services, learning and development, knowledge management and collaboration and performance management and indicators.

 We provide a number of consultancy and facilitation services to support all councils to deliver improved outcomes, as well as services relating to enhancing the learning and skills of officers and elected members, facilitating performance management and improvement and research.